UniversalScientificTechnologies/LABDOS01/README.md

  * [SPACEDOS01](https://github.com/UniversalScientificTechnologies/SPACEDOS01) - CubeSat cosmic radiation dosimeter and spectrometer

 LABDOS01 is therefore the all-in-one solution for generic semiconductor-based ionizing radiation measurement.
 It should be used as a universal experiment testing device before using an application-specific design.
-Concerning the development of the detectors, Universal Scientific Technologies s.r.o. have established a long term cooperation with the Nuclear Physics Institute of the CAS ([Department of Radiation Dosimetry](http://www.ujf.cas.cz/en/departments/department-of-radiation-dosimetry/)), in the framework of project [CRREAT](http://www.ujf.cas.cz/en/research-development/large-research-infrastructures-and-centres/crreat/objectives/).
+Concerning the development of the detectors, Universal Scientific Technologies s.r.o. has established long-term cooperation with the Nuclear Physics Institute of the CAS ([Department of Radiation Dosimetry](http://www.ujf.cas.cz/en/departments/department-of-radiation-dosimetry/)), in the framework of project [CRREAT](http://www.ujf.cas.cz/en/research-development/large-research-infrastructures-and-centres/crreat/objectives/).

 ## Where to get it?

 LABDOS01 is commercially available from [Universal Scientific Technologies s.r.o.](https://www.ust.cz/), write an email to sale@ust.cz or shop at [Tindie store](https://www.tindie.com/products/ust/labdos01-open-source-laboratory-dosimeter/).
 The device is designed as open-source hardware and software and is released under the GPLv3 license.
-The device is originally developed and maintained by [UST (Universal Scientific Technologies s.r.o.)](https://www.ust.cz) company, which sells it commercially and offers technical support.
+The device was originally developed and maintained by [UST (Universal Scientific Technologies s.r.o.)](https://www.ust.cz) company, which sells it commercially and offers technical support.

 ## Parameters